rileylemm/mindthread/README.md

 Text: I want to find a way to let my notes connect themselves into a web of ideas.
 ------------------------------

-$ python main.py search "connect ideas"
+$ mindthread search "connect ideas"
-🔍 Found 1 matching notes:
+Found 1 matching notes:
 ==================================================

 [1] Web of Ideas